-Our free global walkway app offers full bios for each peacemaker and the ability for anyone at one walkway location to connect and chat to another person at any of the installed monuments in the world.
-Thus everyone using the app gets to build a powerful global conversation with others towards a greater understanding of our common human values and life needs.
-A 21st century world of peace extending beyond all borders.
-All teaching peace making.
+Our free global walkway app using augmented and virtual reality offerings full bios for each peacemaker and the ability for anyone at one walkway location to connect and chat to another person at any of the installed monuments in the world.
+Thus everyone using the app gets to build a powerful global conversation with others.
+A 21st century world of peace extending beyond all borders for all.
+All teaching inspired peace making.

-Give your town, city, campus or park a unique place in the world with global interconnected reality.
-Your city is most likely a "Sister City International" also.
+Give your town, city, campus or park a unique place & future in the world with global interconnected reality.
+Your city is most likely a "Sister City International" for help.
 Got a mile, kilometer for peace nearby?

-Billion Acts For Peace, backed by seven Nobel Peace Prize Laureates and Google, is activated every time you visit a peace walkway.
-Push their button to record on their site every walk you take at a peace walkway, thus driving their goal of one billion acts for peace up.
-How many peaceful walks will you take and add to build world peace?
+Billion Acts For Peace, backed by many Nobel Peace Prize Laureates is activated every time you visit a peace walkway.
+Push their button to record to their site your every walk an act for peace, thus driving up their goal of one billion acts for peace.
+How many peaceful walks will you take?

 This is the easy monument you do not just "see"; each of the installations is expected to have its own "local look" as conceived by your architects and planners..
 It's an easy "add to or add in" to ongoing construction or parks projects.
 They can be installed in a circle, a spiral, around the border of a park or city block area to take up less space and yet still be a mile long.
 Because Local becomes global this builds full community promotion and economic impact, bringing local and international tourism spending.
 Public funding for art, health, walking and true civic improvements of value are everywhere - start your own grassroots effort.
 Join our global viral movement, and ask:

-Why isn't this in your life, your city?
+Why isn't this in your life, your city for a shared future?